andreswebs/gcp-cloudrun-pubsub-push-example/README.md

 ![GCP Cloud Run PubSub Example](docs/diagrams/gcp-cloud-run-pubsun-example.png "example")

-The application consists of a publisher (`app: API`) and a subscriber (`app: DB`), which publish and read from a topic (`api-events`).
+The application consists of a publisher (`app: API`) and a subscriber (`app: DB`), which publish and read from a GCP Pub/Sub topic (`api-events`).
 The `app` components are containers in GCP Cloud Run.
-The DB application stores data received from the topic to MongoDB Atlas.
+The DB application stores data received from the topic into MongoDB Atlas.

 The infrastructure is defined in the [terraform/](terraform) directory.